derickr/dbgp/debugger_protocol.rst

 The following list of notifications are standardized for the protocol.
 Other notifications may be added by other implementations.
-It is suggested that notification names not found in this document are preceeded with 'XXX' or some similar tag as a means of preventing name conflicts when new notifications get added to the protocol in the future.
+It is suggested that notification names not found in this document are preceded with 'XXX' or some similar tag as a means of preventing name conflicts when new notifications get added to the protocol in the future.